debbie-herridge/mindfull-meditation/README.md

 ![benefits small screen](/assets/images/responsive-benefits-screenshot-1.png)

 ### Video section
 The video has been imported from YouTube with the credit to the creator below.
 The video is in theme, simple and concise with a calming approach.
 It will talk the user through their first guided meditation session.
-It is centered as large as possible on the screen so that the user can clearly see and follow it without having to leave the site.
+It is centered as large as possible on the screen so that the user can clearly see and see it without having to leave the site.

 ![Meditation video](/assets/images/video-screenshot.png)